marijnh/blog/_posts/2020-05-14-collaborative-editing-cm.md

 the bright side, this approach doesn't require you to keep deleted content around.

-Given such a data type, collaborative becomes a matter of making sure everybody ends up receiving everybody else's changes, eventually.
+Given such a data type, collaborative editing becomes a matter of making sure everybody ends up receiving everybody else's changes, eventually.

 But I guess you can see why this isn't a no-brainer either.
 Compared to OT, where your document representation can just be a minimal